Dionisio Arce

-Dionisio Arce (14 June 1927 – 5 November 2000) was a Paraguayan footballer.

-Arce played as a forward and was known for his ability to handle the ball and heading skills.
+Dionisio Arce (14 June 1927 – 5 November 2000) was a Paraguayan footballer who played as a forward.
+He was known for his ability to handle the ball and heading skills.
 He started playing for Paraguayan side Sportivo Luqueño before moving to Italy to play for several teams until the end of his career.
 He died in 2000, in the city of Bracciano.